Ever wonder how to make a Wooden Crate Storage Stool? Well, I'm sharing this quick and easy step-by-step project with y'all today!

 To finish the Wooden Crate Storage Stool, fit the upholstered lid to the top of the box opening.

 I hope that you will use my wooden crate storage stool ottoman as a jumping-off point to try an upholstered project soon.
+The Soft Support Cushion Foam and Poly-Fil ®Cushion Wrap from Fairfield World™ allows this to be a quick and easy DIY going together in just about two hours.

-More Upholstered DIY Projects:
+More Upholstered DIY Projects

 Beth over at the Kingston Home created a Bench from an Unused Bathtub which is just brilliant!